50 SEO Tips to better optimise your website

 45 – Make sure you don’t have duplicate versions of your website (www, non-www, http and https).

-46 – Create a Google My Business account and optimise it to improve your Local SEO.
+46 – Create a Google Business Profile account and optimise it to improve your Local SEO.

-Optimising a Google My Business account will help Google understand what your business offers and therefore rank you more highly for related searches in your local area.
+Local SEO has advanced significantly over the last few years.
+When building out your local SEO strategy, optimising a Google Business Profile account will help Google understand what your business offers and therefore rank you more highly for related searches in your local area.

 47 – Include real authors for your content with a link to a profile page with biography.

-Real authors give your content authority.
-People are much more likely to engage with and trust a piece of writing if it’s written by an expert in the field.
+Real authors can help your content signal Expertise, Authority and Trust; all factors Google considers when evaluating and ranking content.
+Google and your audience are much more likely to engage with and trust a piece of writing if it’s written by an expert in the field.
+Creating an author page where you can shout out their achievements and expertise can help showcase this.

 48 – Include client’s testimonials on your website to provide trust.